wp-plugins/google-no-captcha-recaptcha/README.txt

 3. Upload the `google-nocaptcha-recaptcha` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

+= Setting up No Captcha reCaptcha =

+1. Create domain specific No Captcha reCaptcha key from https://www.google.com/recaptcha/admin#list
+2. From your site dashboard, go to Settings > Google No Captcha reCaptcha
+3. Enter your site key and secret key and save changes

 == Frequently Asked Questions ==